-For every article you read on digital transformation you will read a different definition.
-Many think it is to do with integrating new technologies into their businesses.
-In truth, this is just a fraction of what it is about.
-But, there is a growing consensus of what it involves.
+For every article you read, you will see a different definition of digital transformation.
+Many think it is to do with integrating new digital technologies as if this will magically turn them into digital businesses.
+In truth, that is just a fraction of what it involves.

 The Government Digital Service here in the UK defines digital transformation as: